Half-integer vs. integer effects in quantum synchronization of spin systems: Gain-loss-asymmetric limit-cycle stabilization

 This dependence of the limit cycle on the dissipation rates for half-integer spin can be eliminated by considering a generalized set of jump operators defined as $\hat{O}_\mathrm{g}^M= \hat{S}_{+}(\hat{S}_z - M)$ and $\hat{O}_\mathrm{d}^M= \hat{S}_{-}(\hat{S}_z - M)$.
 Now, the jump operators $\hat{O}_\mathrm{g}^M$ ($\hat{O}_\mathrm{d}^M$) do not provide any transitions up (down) from the level $\ket{S,M}$, as shown in Fig.~\ref{fig:spin32Lvls}(c) for $M=-1/2$.
 Similar to the SymLC scheme for integer spin, we thus have a unique limit cycle $\ket{S,M}$, which is independent of the ratio $\gamma_\mathrm{g}/\gamma_\mathrm{d}$.
 A nonzero value of $M \neq 0$ breaks the symmetry between dissipation rates going up and down the ladder of spin states, which we identified previously in the SymLC scheme.
 Therefore, we call this scheme the \emph{gain-loss-asymmetric limit-cycle} (AsymLC) stabilization scheme.
 The dissipators used previously for the SymLC scheme correspond to the case $M=0$, i.e., $\hat{O}_\mathrm{g,d} = \hat{O}_\mathrm{g,d}^{M=0}$.

 One may expect that the synchronization blockade of this AsymLC in a half-integer spin system should follow the same pattern as the blockade of a SymLC in an integer spin system.
 Interestingly, this is not the case: In Fig.~\ref{fig:spin32_LC_compare}, we compare the maximum of $S(\phi)$ over a large range of dissipation rates between different limit cycles for $S=3/2$.
-At $\gamma_\mathrm{g} = \gamma_\mathrm{d}$, the blockade has been lifted for both $\varepsilon_1$ and $\varepsilon_2$, with the synchronization measure increased by almost a factor of 30.
+At $\gamma_\mathrm{g} = \gamma_\mathrm{d}$, the blockade has been lifted for both $\varepsilon_1$ and $\varepsilon_2$, with the synchronization measure increased by two orders of magnitude compared to its small residual value for a SymLC (which is due to higher-order effects in the signal strength).
 For $\gamma_\mathrm{g} \ll \gamma_\mathrm{d}$, the maximum of $S(\phi)$ approaches an asymptotic value, whereas in the opposite limit, the synchronization measure is strongly suppressed.
 Around $\gamma_\mathrm{g}/\gamma_\mathrm{d} \approx 7$, a single synchronization blockade remains.

 This single synchronization blockade at $\gamma_\mathrm{g}/\gamma_\mathrm{d} \approx 7$ is the equivalent of the unique synchronization blockade at $\gamma_\mathrm{g} = \gamma_\mathrm{d}$ for integer spins, which can be seen as follows.
-The relation ~\eqref{eqn:CoherenceIntegerSpin} can be generalized to the case of the new dissipators $\hat{O}_\mathrm{g,d}^M$ (an explicit expression is given in Appendix~\ref{app:A}).
+The relation ~\eqref{eqn:CoherenceIntegerSpin} can be generalized to the case of the new dissipators $\hat{O}_\mathrm{g,d}^M$ (an explicit expression is given in App.~\ref{app:A}).
 The appearance of the constant $M$ in the recursion relation breaks the inversion symmetry which we identified in the case of integer spin.
 As a consequence, no interference-based synchronization blockade is expected for balanced dissipation rates $\gamma_\mathrm{g} = \gamma_\mathrm{d}$.
 However, we still expect a synchronization blockade for some ratio $\gamma_\mathrm{g}/\gamma_\mathrm{d}$ since we essentially reproduced the limit-cycle physics of an integer spin, but now shifted and centered around the level $\ket{S,M}$: The limit cycle is independent of the dissipation rates and only the population $\rho_{M,M} = 1$ is nonzero such that, to leading order in the signal strength $\varepsilon$, only the coherences between the level $\ket{S,M}$ and $\ket{S,M \pm 1}$ are built up,

 Due to the broken inversion symmetry, we now have to take into account the numerical weights $d^S_{m,m'}$ of the coherences in the synchronization measure $S(\phi)$, i.e, the condition for an interference-based synchronization blockade is